marioreale/eosc-basic-compliance/README.md

 ## What it found

 Nine landing pages.
 Eight were fetched on 18 September 2026, 14:17–14:21 UTC;
-the EUDAT row (†) is carried over from 17 September.

 | Node | 1 | 1R | 2 | 3 | 4 | 5a | 5b | 5c | 6 | 7 |
 |---|---|---|---|---|---|---|---|---|---|---|